Jos Vantyler

-Jos Vantyler is an Irish actor who is known mainly for his work in classical drama.
+Jos Vantyler is an Irish actor.
+He is known for his work in classical theatre.

-Background
+Early life

 Vantyler was born in County Mayo, Ireland, where he lived until the age of six.

 Career

 Vantyler won The NYC Star Best Newcomer Award for his portrayal of Rodolfo in Arthur Miller's A View From The Bridge.
 He was also nominated for Best Supporting Actor by The NYC Review for his portrayal of Oswald in Ghosts by Henrik Ibsen.

+It was announced by Deadline Hollywood on April 10th 2024 that Jos Vantyler and Niamh McCormack would both star in a new Action Series Drama ‘Cold Mind‘.

 In 2023 he starred in the film Brunswick Street, playing Jack Campbell.

 Vantyler starred in The Fir Tree at Shakespeares Globe in 2022 directed by Michelle Terry the Globes Artistic Director.
 The production was critically well received.
 It was an adaptation for stage by Hannah Khalil of Hans Christian Andersen's fairy tale.

 In 2021/2022 he played Philip in Peggy For You at Hampstead Theatre opposite Tamsin Greig directed by Richard Wilson.
 The play received strong critical acclaim, "I have to say this was one of the best nights I’ve ever spent in the theatre.
-In fact, it was one of the best nights of my life." wrote Lloyd Evans of The Spectator " Richard Wilson's artful, rewarding revival.
+In fact, it was one of the best nights of my life." wrote Lloyd Evans of The Spectator "Richard Wilson's artful, rewarding revival.
 Resonant and amusing" Dominic Maxwell The Times.

 In 2022 he joined the regular cast of the sixth series Believe It alongside Richard Wilson, Ian McKellen and Stephen Mangan on BBC Radio 4.

 He appeared with David Tennant in 2022 in BBC Radio 4's critically acclaimed Macbeth.

 He played Anselmus in The Second Maiden's Tragedy at the newly refurbished Hackney Empire for which he received high critical praise.
 He played King Philip V1 of France in The Lion in Winter for Fairbanks Theaters with Chicago director Don Morrelli.